Plan for the safe re-opening of Bunscoil Bhríde

 While the importance of after-school activities for children is recognised and we are eager to resume the programme of after-school activities in our school, we feel at the moment our focus should be wholly on the safe re-opening of the school – getting the children back to school and keeping the school open.
 We are concerned that it would be very difficult for after-school providers to maintain our class bubbles, and the fact that most of them may be travelling between a number of schools or coming from other settings, potentially exposes our school to extra risk of infection.
-We will continue to examine the possibility of resuming after-school activities in Term 2; subject to the success of this, our first phase of opening and subject to approval by the Board of Management of a Covid Plan supplied by each after-school provider.

 The Lunch Bag Delivery Service

 The Lunch Bag Delivery Service will be cancelled for this year, due to concerns in relation to the handling of the crates / the lunch-bags and the fact that the delivery driver would be travelling to a number of different schools, increasing our risk of infection.